Learning from failures: How Biden scored win on climate plan

 “He had seen President Obama work very hard to get cap and trade over the finish line,” she said.
 “He knew that we had to try something different.”

-Ali Zaidi, the White House deputy national climate adviser, said Biden was helped by the fact that clean energy had become more affordable and recognizable in recent years.
+Ali Zaidi, the deputy national climate adviser, said Biden was helped by the fact that clean energy had become more affordable and recognizable in recent years.

 “This is a set of technologies and a set of solutions for which time has come,” he said.
 “He was able to speak to an American people who knew tangibly what this meant, and the economics lined up to propel action.”